Tomasz Porębski (footballer)

-Tomasz Porębski (born 12 January 1992) is a Polish professional footballer who plays as a defender for III liga club Znicz Biała Piska.
+Tomasz Porębski (born 12 January 1992) is a Polish professional footballer who plays as a defender for IV liga Podlasie club KS Wasilków.

 Career

 In July 2015, Porębski joined Olimpia Zambrów.
 He played 17 league games for the club, then a year later joined Mazur Ełk.
 He then played for Tur Bielsk Podlaski in the 2017–18 season, with his former club Olimpia Zambrów in the 2018–19 season, before moving to Germany and signing with FC Blaubeuren 1995 in February 2019.